Jewels of Croatia

 Day 7 — Hvar

-This morning, cruise to the island of Hvar and continue to the lovely Adriana Hvar Spa Hotel where accommodations await.
+This morning, cruise to the island of Hvar and continue to the lovely Adriana Hvar Spa Hotel (accomodations for our September 5-16, 2016 program are at the Amfora Hvar Grand Beach Hotel) where accommodations await.
 Join an afternoon walking tour of this small island town rich in history and culture.
 Largely designed and built by the Venetians, Hvar is home to a lovely 17th-century baroque cathedral, numerous picturesque squares, and the 13th-century Arsenal.
 A stop will be made at a Benedictine Convent where the nuns make intricate lace from agave plant fiber.
 (B)

 Day 8 — Hvar